microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getattacksimulationsimulationusercoverage.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-List [simulation coverage](../resources/attacksimulationsimulationusercoverage.md) for users of a tenant in attack simulation and training campaigns.
+Get [simulation coverage](../resources/attacksimulationsimulationusercoverage.md) for users of a tenant in attack simulation and training campaigns.

 This function supports `@odata.nextLink` for pagination.